co-cart/cocart-api-reference-docs/source/includes/cocart-v1/_introduction.md

 CoCart allows the cart to be created, read, updated, and deleted using requests in JSON format and using WordPress REST API Authentication methods and standard HTTP verbs which are understood by most HTTP clients.

+CoCart is designed in mind for those who want to create a headless WordPress site.
+Read [what does headless mean?](https://cocart.xyz/what-does-headless-mean/)

-The current WP REST API integration version is `v1` which takes a first-order position in endpoints.
+The current WordPress REST API integration for CoCart is version `v1` which takes a first-order position in endpoints.

 The following table shows API versions present in each major version of CoCart: